 The progress of a successful installation will look similar to the following:

 Wait till the log tells you that the setup was "successful", then reconnect to the device.

 If the installation was successful you will see the normal login screen as shown in the first screenshot.
 If the installation was not successful you will see a warning and further instructions as shown in the second screenshot.

 If you are not able to access your system via the openHAB dashboard or SSH after more than one hour, chances are high that your hardware setup is the problem.
-Try using a steady power source and a reliable SD card, double check the network connection.
-Restart the complete setup process to rule out most other possible causes.
+Consult the debug guide and move on from there.

 # Can I switch from openHAB 2 stable to the testing or unstable branch?

 openHABian installs the latest stable build of openHAB 2.
 If you want to switch over to the snapshot or milestone release, please do so via the openHABian Configuration Tool.
 Switching from stable to newer development releases might introduce changes and incompatibilities, so please be sure to make a full openHAB backup first!

 Check the Linux installation article for all needed details: Linux: Changing Versions

 I've just installed openHABian and now I'm confused.
 No fancy login screen, no windows, no mouse support.
 What did I get into?

 You are not the first one to get confused about the intended use case of openHABian or most other solutions based on a Raspberry Pi.
 Maybe it helps to not think of the RPi as a PC as we know it.
 An RPi is not (well, not necessarily) to be used with a keyboard and display.
 Its intended use case is to sit in a corner and provide a service reliably 24/7.
 You already own a powerful PC or Mac which you should benefit from.
 It would be a shame to have a powerful computer at your fingertips and then have to restrict yourself to a very limited graphical frontend on another device, wouldn't you agree?